 The calculation of property tax is governed by Utah Law, primarily Title 59, Chapter 2 of Utah Code Annotated.
 In some situations, the calculation of property tax can be complex.
 This summary is intended to provide a simple explanation of the property tax system and is not intended to be an exposition of the law.
 This summary should not be relied upon, may not fully describe your circumstance and is not binding on the County Auditor or the County.
 Persons interested in the specifics are directed to the statutes, to the case law interpreting the statutes, and to competent legal counsel.

 Property owners pay property tax to taxing entities—such as counties, cities, school districts, special service districts—that provide public services.
-Each year, your property tax is calculated by multiplying the taxable value of your property by that year’s tax rate for each taxing entity in your tax district.
+Each year, your property tax is calculated by multiplying the taxable value of your property by that year’s tax rate for each taxing entity in your tax area.
 This is the key equation for each taxing entity:

 Taxable Value x Tax Rate = Property Tax